Predicting Personas Using Mechanic Frequencies and Game State Traces: Introduction

+Additionally, we propose to use a mechanic frequency vector as an aggregated representation for the playtraces instead of game states.
+A mechanic frequency vector is an integer vector that represents the number of times each mechanic is activated during a playtrace.
+When compared to game state traces, a mechanic frequency vector is usually a smaller representation of a playtrace.
+To demonstrate the speed and accuracy of mechanic frequency vectors as a representation, we train classifiers on human playtrace data using AAR labels, and infer on a testing set of more human playtraces using AAR labels.
+For comparison, we also train a classifier on the actual playtrace (sequence of game states) and compare its results to the ones trained on the mechanic frequency vector.
 Additionally, we train both classifiers on synthetic generated data using the same personas and on the human playtrace data labeled by humans themselves.
 While the classifiers trained on synthetic data and the classifiers trained on self-labeled human data fail to generalize to the test set, the classifiers trained on AAR labeled human data is able to accurately classify human playtraces.